stormchaserroleplaying/stormchaserRPG/Spells/Level3/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** 1 Round

 Lift your hands and sing to all the seas you cannot sea.
 A 30 foot radius of space around you is filled with churning, crashing waves of white-crested green water.
-Creatures in the water begin to drown, and thus can not speak or cast spells.
-On a hit, they are picked up and moved to random locations, taking a number of damage dice equal to your levels at the end of every round.
-Thus, at 6th level, they will take 6d6 damage, and at 7th, they will take 7d6 damage.
+Creatures in the water begin [suffocating](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/) and thus cannot speak or cast spells with verbal components, unless under an effect such as waterbreathing.

+Make a spell attack roll vs the Strength defence of each creature in the area of the spell.
+On a hit, they take 3d8 bludgeoning damage and are picked up and deposited prone at a location of the spellcaster's choice within the area of the spell.
+On a miss, the creature takes half as much damage and remains unmoved.
 After 1 round, the waves dissipate, returning to their distant homes.

+**At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for each slot level above 3rd.

 ## Sending
 *3rd level Evocation (Ritual)*<br>